DevWellington/silex-hello/README.md

-silex-hello
+silex-hello (Hello Word in Silex)
 ===========

-Hello Word example of using the Micro Framework Silex !
+Example of Hello World using the Micro Framework Silex !